edbasti/proexe/README.md

-# proexe
-React CRUD using JSONplaceholder / Redux
+### Simple React Redux CRUD app for my tutorial on Dev.to